vjlab/dips/README.md

   - `DIPipe.snk`.
 It runs a INDEL Aware aligner (STAR) and DI-tector 0.6 (https://www.ncbi.nlm.nih.gov/pubmed/30012569) to identify the DIPs.
 To perform the alignments it requires a single reference.
   - `DIPipe_multiref.snk`.
 Same as `DIPipe.snk` but it requires one reference per each sample.
   - `DIPipe_multirefPaired.snk`.
 Same as `DIPipe_multiref.snk` but input raw data is paired.
-  - `assembly_DENGUE.snk`.
-Generate consensus sequences from raw data of no-segmented virus.
+  - `assembly_noSegmented.snk`.
+Generate consensus sequences from raw data of no-segmented virus (dengue,RSV).